-GCSE's in the Sciences provide an essential foundation for further scientific studies, such as A-levels in Biology, Chemistry and Physics, as well as a broad range of skills suitable for the majority of courses, especially Engineering, Health and Social Care and Sports.
+GCSEs in Science provide an essential foundation for further scientific studies, such as A-levels in Biology, Chemistry and Physics, as well as supporting you to develop a broad range of skills suitable for most courses, especially Engineering, Health and Social Care and Sports.

-The Sciences are well respected facilitating subjects that lead into a range of academic and practical careers such as: Electrical services, Plumber, Builder, Research Scientist, Medical Professional, Veterinary, Engineering, Manufacturing, Architect.
-Accountant, Lawyer, Pilot and many more.
+The sciences are well respected, facilitating subjects that lead to various academic and practical careers such as electrical services, plumbing, building, research scientist, medical professional, veterinarian, engineer, manufacturing, architect, accountant, lawyer, pilot and many more.